 - That you have an interior disposition of complete detachment from sin (even venial sin);

 - You go to Sacramental Confession within 20 days of this celebration;

 - And you pray for the Intentions of the Holy Father, Pope Francis (including The Lord’s Prayer and either the Apostles Creed or Nicene Creed) before the Most Blessed Sacrament solemnly exposed for worship by the faithful.

-For the Catholic faithful who are sick, homebound or who, because of some grave reason, are unable to be present for the Mass of the Eucharistic Congress on March 30, 2019, the Plenary Indulgence may be obtained by doing the following:
+For the Catholic faithful who are sick, homebound or who, because of some grave reason, are unable to be present for the Mass of the Eucharistic Congress on Friday, June 4 or Saturday, June 5, 2021, the Plenary Indulgence may be obtained by doing the following: